benrodenhaeuser/benrodenhaeuser.github.io/content/_snippets/about.md

 snippet: about
 ---

 I am a software engineer based in Berlin and currently open for remote or hybrid opportunities.
-I love working on the web platform.
-Projects at the intersection of engineering and design holds a special place in my heart.
+I love working on the web platform, and projects at the intersection of engineering and design hold a special place in my heart.

 Most recently, I was employed at [Pitch][1] for four years, where I helped ship a number of important user-facing features in areas such as animations, video blocks, and image editing, but also worked on several “under-the-hood” projects including frontend modularization, client-side routing and data exchange formats.